Host Family Program for International Students

 - Students will be matched with families who will provide informal social exchange opportunities and activities.
 These can include museum visits, shopping excursions, and dinners at home, throughout the academic year.

 - One way that families can connect with their busy students is to provide "care packages" of snacks, toiletries and school supplies during Final Exams.
-Finals for the current semester will be held December 11-17, 2017.
-For the spring semester, they will be held May 7-15, 2018.
+Finals for the spring semester will be held May 7-15, 2018.

 - Once notified of a match, families and students will establish contact with each other and arrange to meet.
 For these activities, the host will provide transportation for the student(s) to and from campus or the immediate Oakland area.